 There are essentially three main types of insurance available:

-Buildings insurance covers damage to the structure of your property including but not limited to:
+Buildings insurance covers damage to the structure of your property including, but not limited to:

 It will also include outdoor structures, garages and fences.
 In some instances it will also cover fixtures and fittings e.g. kitchen units, bathrooms suits.
-Building insurance essentially protects the ‘bricks and mortar’ of your residential, buy to let or commercial property, unless it is a purpose built flat or leasehold property where the freeholder is responsible for the cover
+Building insurance essentially protects the ‘bricks and mortar’ of your residential, buy to let or commercial property, unless it is a purpose built flat or leasehold property where the freeholder is responsible for the cover.

 It is a requirement of a lender that you have buildings insurance in place at the point of completion on a mortgage.

 It is strongly recommended to safeguard your property from any type of structural damage even if no mortgage funding is in place, this will save you time and money should anything ever happen.
 It’s important to understand the relevance of insurance and to consider the detrimental effects should you choose to not have any cover in place.
-Insurance requirements can be tailored to the specific ‘rebuild cost’ of the property if necessary, however most residential providers have a set standard levels of cover.

 Buildings insurance will cover you from loss or damage against, including but not limited to: fire, smoke, explosion, lightening, malicious acts of vandalism, flooding, subsidence, landslip, theft or attempted theft, escape of water and leakage of oil.